-Control Projects within TfN are managed by different teams or functions an Assessment: assigned in accordance with the Responsible, Accountable, Supportive, Consulted, and Informed (RASCI) matrix.
-Design \checkmark Compliance × Findings / Implications Through discussions with the Interim Strategy and Programme Dire on and assign roles and responsibilities for a project and the PDF in adopt.
-The RASCI matrix is used to help identify all the roles and reworking on a specific subtask of a project.
-Following the RASCI matrix base.
-It stands for the following: Responsible (i.e. project owner); Accountable; Supportive; Consulted; and Informed.
-However, we were informed by management that it is not mandator teams may do this in a variety of ways to best suit the size and sco assign roles and responsibilities for three of the four projects, of whether the size and responsibilities for three of the four projects, of whether the size and sco assign roles and responsibilities for three of the four projects, of whether the size and sco assign roles and responsibilities for three of the four projects, of whether the size and sco assign roles and responsibilities for three of the four projects, of whether the size and sco assign roles and responsibilities for three of the four projects and the size and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and responsibilities for three of the four projects and sco assign roles and sco a ncludes reference to a RASCI matrix which esponsibilities of each stakeholder on a proj trix is an area of good practice we have ide by to assign roles and responsibilities using pe of the project.
-We confirmed that the RA ich two had an in-depth RASCI matrix spres the Project Team ect.
-It clearly defir ntified across our the matrix and in SCI matrix was us adsheet defining a s may nes who is client practice, sed to all internal and external stakeholders and their roles.
-The other project (Internal consideration to the internal stakeholders, and identified one individe with the International Connectivity Project Manager we confirmed the project who require consulting and kept informed.
-In the final project review as the project was in its infancy.
-In order to ensure that roles management should ensure that the full RASCI exercise is complete should be included. lual for each of the roles defined by the mat nat there are various external stakeholders at, roles and responsibilities had not been as and responsibilities are defined and assign rix.
-Through discu with a shared inte ssigned at the time ned consistently, ussions rest in the e of our Management Management will ensure that the full Responsible, Accountable, Responsible Owner: Date: Priority Action 3 Supportive, Consulted, and Informed (RASCI) matrix exercise is completed for all projects, giving consideration to both internal and external stakeholders.
-Katie Day, Director of Strategy, Analysis and Communications 31 December 2023 Low Management Comment Management have agreed to form a task and finish group from with project management framework, recognising the new operating mo - rward the work or n the
+Roles and Responsibilities

+Control

+Projects within TfN are managed by different teams or functions and the roles and responsibilities are assigned in accordance with the Responsible, Accountable, Supportive, Consulted, and Informed (RASCI) matrix.

+Assessment:

+Compliance

+Design

+Through discussions with the Interim Strategy and Programme Director we were informed that Business Units are encouraged to be clear on and assign roles and responsibilities for a project and the PDF includes reference to a RASCI matrix which the Project Teams may adopt.
+The RASCI matrix is used to help identify all the roles and responsibilities of each stakeholder on a project.
+It clearly defines who is working on a specific subtask of a project.
+Following the RASCI matrix is an area of good practice we have identified across our client base.
+It stands for the following:

+- Responsible (i.e. project owner);

+- Accountable;

+- Supportive;

+- Consulted; and

+- Informed.

+However, we were informed by management that it is not mandatory to assign roles and responsibilities using the matrix and in practice, teams may do this in a variety of ways to best suit the size and scope of the project.
+We confirmed that the RASCI matrix was used to assign roles and responsibilities for three of the four projects, of which two had an in-depth RASCI matrix spreadsheet defining all internal and external stakeholders and their roles.
+The other project (International Connectivity) where the RASCI matrix was used, has only given consideration to the internal stakeholders, and identified one individual for each of the roles defined by the matrix.
+Through discussions with the International Connectivity Project Manager we confirmed that there are various external stakeholders with a shared interest in the project who require consulting and kept informed.
+In the final project, roles and responsibilities had not been assigned at the time of our review as the project was in its infancy.
+In order to ensure that roles and responsibilities are defined and assigned consistently, management should ensure that the full RASCI exercise is completed for all projects and where external stakeholders are involved these should be included.

+Management Action 3

+Management will ensure that the full Responsible, Accountable, Supportive, Consulted, and Informed (RASCI) matrix exercise is completed for all projects, giving consideration to both internal and external stakeholders.

+Responsible Owner: Katie Day, Director of Strategy, Analysis

+and Communications

+Date: F

+31 December L

+2023

+Priority: Low

+Management Comment

+Management have agreed to form a task and finish group from within the Senior Management Team to take forward the work on the project management framework, recognising the new operating model.